 With produce seasons in mind, buying frozen is a great way to continue getting your favorite fruits and vegetables at their peak any time of the year.
 This also allows shoppers to reduce their waste—use what you need and keep the rest in the freezer instead of spoiling in your fridge.

-Mealtimes are an important part of being a family—appreciate the time together, the food you share and the ways you’re nourishing your body.
+Mealtimes are an important part of being a family—appreciate the time together, the food and conversation you share, and the ways you’re nourishing your body.
 For more tips, check out this list of grocery bill tips.